-On May 11th and 12th, we will be visiting Cenlar’s facility to conduct a subservicer oversight review on behalf of numerous clients.
-If you are interested in learning more about Richey May’s subservicer oversight review program, the expanded loan-level testing available, or how to participate in the upcoming review, please email email@example.com.
+We will be conducting a subservicer oversight review on behalf of numerous clients, with an on-site visit to LoanCare’s facility on September 10th and 11th.
+If you are interested in learning more about Richey May’s subservicer oversight review program, the expanded loan-level testing available, or how to participate in the upcoming review, please email Kevin Lohry at email@example.com.

 As a nationally recognized leader in the mortgage industry, we provide specialized audit, tax and business advisory services and strive to add value to you and your organization.
 Our expertise comes from working with many of the best lenders throughout the country.